 Antique Doll Dealers

-China head dolls still show up in antiques shops and at flea markets; keep an eye out for modern reproductions which are thick looking, with little detail.
+China head dolls still show up in antique shops and at flea markets; keep an eye out for modern reproductions which are thick looking, with little detail.
 However, there are places where you can purchase fine china head dolls online.
-Prices may range from $100 and way, way up.
+Prices may range from as little as $100 to significantly higher.

 Collecting China Head Dolls

-China head dolls have been adored for more than two centuries, and there is no reason to believe that they will ever lose their appeal to collectors.
-Assembling a collection can be expensive, but the reward is knowing you are helping keep the traditions of playtime and make-believe alive and well.
+China head dolls have been adored for more than two centuries, and there isn't any reason to believe that they'll ever lose their appeal to collectors.
+Assembling a collection can be expensive, but the reward is knowing that you're helping keep the traditions of playtime and make-believe alive and well.